 Take a “drivers” job.
 Rules of the road, basic car maintenance, a full driver’s licence on specific vehicle types…

-It’s not the company’s job to train the world.
+However it’s not the company’s job to train the world.

 Yet like Dell or McDonalds, you would check that a person has all those skills as part of the recruitment process.